wp-plugins/employee-spotlight/readme.txt

 6. Pro Edition offers Visual Shortcode Builder which you can use to create a subset of your employee profiles and display it using any of 10 views layouts.

 == Changelog ==
+= 1.2.0 =
+* Fixed issues related to WordPress 4.3 upgrade
+* Enabled Office location taxonomy in the backend

 = 1.1.0 =
 * Fixed the issue related to photos not getting changed in the editor